Financial-Times/ft-api-client/README.md

 #####Pages
 A [page](https://developer.ft.com/api-reference/pages#resource) is is a collection of page resources, each of which represents a published page on the FT.com website.
 The following methods are available:
 * `getPage(id, callback)` - retrieve a single page with the given page id
 * `getPages(ids, itemCallback, optionalDoneCallback)` - retrieve multiple pages (with an array of ids).
 The *itemCallback* will be executed for each individual item retrieved, and the *optionalDoneCallback* will be executed at the end once all items have been retrieved.
+Pass null as *itemCallback* if you don't care about it.
 * `getPageList(callback)` - retrieve a list of all pages published on FT.com
 * `getPageContent(id, callback)` - retrieve the [main content](https://developer.ft.com/api-reference/page-items/main-content) for a given page id.